Dhvani-intwala/My-Books-Store/README.md

 - The admin account was created as a superuser account from the terminal and also has access to the admin panel.
-- Here the Admin / superuser can view, create, edit and delete the following apps: ut
+- Here the Admin / superuser can view, create, edit and delete the following apps:

-1. Products
+1. Checkout
-2. Profiles
+2. Products
-3. Ratings
+3. Profiles
-4. Faqs
+4. Ratings
 5. Faqs

 - There is a page created especially for staff members to keep better track of all the orders placed on the website.

 ### Error 404 page not found